 |Between 5 and 12||You will be expected to look for work that fits in with your responsibilities – for example, during school hours|

 |Age 13 and above||You will normally be expected to look for full-time work|

-It will adjust month by month if the amount you earn goes up or down.
+Your Universal Credit payment will also adjust month by month if the amount you earn goes up or down.